FeroHriadel/tripiafrontend/README.md

 });
 ```
 - test scenarios are in `/cypress/e2e`
-- custom cypress commands are in `/cypress/support/commands.ts` a new command also needs to be added to types in `/cypress/support/index.d.ts`
+- custom cypress commands are in `/cypress/support/commands.ts` a new command (if you add one) also needs to be added to types in `/cypress/support/index.d.ts`
 - AWS IAM user needs to be created in AWS Console with the following privileges:
 ```
 {